 After knowing you can qualify for burial insurance after a heart attack.
 Let us determine how much insurance you need.

-The amount of burial insurance you need varies upon your personal need, goals, and financial circumstances.
+The amount of burial insurance you need varies on your personal need, goals, and financial circumstances.
 We will show you how to compute the amount of burial insurance you should buy.

-Your burial insurance amount should cover your end-of-life expenses so that when you pass away, your family will not experience financial loss from your demise.
+Your burial insurance amount should cover your end-of-life expenses so that your family will not experience financial loss from your demise when you pass away.

 Here are the steps to calculate your burial insurance needs: